google/flax/docs_nnx/guides/flax_gspmd.md

 > **Note to Flax Linen users**: The [`flax.nnx.spmd`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/spmd.html) API is similar to what is described in [the Linen Flax on `(p)jit` guide](https://flax.readthedocs.io/en/latest/guides/parallel_training/flax_on_pjit.html) on the model definition level.
 However, the top-level code in Flax NNX is simpler due to the benefits brought by Flax NNX, and some text explanations will be more updated and clearer.

-If you are new parallelization in JAX, you can learn more about its APIs for scaling up in the following tutorials:
+If you are new to parallelization in JAX, you can learn more about its APIs for scaling up in the following tutorials:

 - [Introduction to parallel programming](https://jax.readthedocs.io/en/latest/sharded-computation.html): A 101 level tutorial covering the basics of automatic parallelization with [`jax.jit`](https://jax.readthedocs.io/en/latest/_autosummary/jax.jit.html#jax.jit), semi-automatic parallelization with [`jax.jit`](https://jax.readthedocs.io/en/latest/_autosummary/jax.jit.html) and [`jax.lax.with_sharding_constraint`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.with_sharding_constraint.html), and manual sharding with [`shard_map`](https://jax.readthedocs.io/en/latest/_autosummary/jax.experimental.shard_map.shard_map.html#jax.experimental.shard_map.shard_map).
 - [JAX in multi-process environments](https://jax.readthedocs.io/en/latest/multi_process.html).